kellim/hearthstone-card-search-app/README.md

 _[Hearthstone](https://playhearthstone.com) is an online collectible card game by Blizzard and I'm not associated with them but have created this app in accordance to policy in the [Blizzard FAQ](http://us.blizzard.com/en-us/company/about/legal-faq.html)._

+## Demo

+Use the app online at https://hscardsearch.glitch.me/

+If you aren't familiar with Hearthstone, a couple things you can search for are "goblin" or "tree."

 ## Run App in Local Environment

 ### Initial Setup